PotionApps/potionx/docs/docs/conventions/overview.md

 │  │   │  │  ├─ user_queries.ex # the user queries (one user, many users)
 │  │   │  │  └─ user_types.ex # the default user types needed by GraphQL
 │  │   │  └─ user_identity
+│  │   │     └─ user_identity_types.ex
-│  │   │     └─ user_identity_types.ex # the default user_identity types needed by GraphQL
+│  │   │     # the default user_identity types needed by GraphQL
 │  │   └─ schema.ex
 │  ├─ some_project_name_web
 │  │   ├─ channels
 │  │       └─ user_socket.ex # the main websocket config file
 │  │   ├─ controllers
 │  │   │  ├─ app_controller.ex # Serves the based frontend code
+│  │   │  ├─ auth_controller.ex
-│  │   │  ├─ auth_controller.ex # creates, delete and renews authenticationtokens for users (create not used)
+│  │   │  │ # Deletes and renews authentication tokens for users
+│  │   │  │ # Note: the create function in here is not used.
+│  │   │  ├─ authorization_controller.ex
-│  │   │  ├─ authorization_controller.ex # handles initial creation of access tokens (logging in) via third parties (Google, Microsoft...)
+│  │   │  │ # handles initial creation of access tokens (logging in) via
+│  │   │  │ # third parties like Google, Microsoft..
 │  │   │  └─ page_controller.ex # serves HTML, not currently used
 │  │   ├─ templates
 │  │   │  ├─ app
 │  │   │  │  └─ index.html.eex # Base app markup needed by the frontend apps
 │  │   │  ├─ authorization
+│  │   │  │  └─ refresh.html.eex
-│  │   │  │  └─ refresh.html.eex # used to refresh the page after a user logs so cookies are properly set
-│  │   │  ├─ layout
+│  │   │  │  # used to refresh the page after a user logs so cookies are properly set │  │   │  ├─ layout
 │  │   │  │  └─ app.html.eex # markup for general app layout (head, body)
 │  │   │  └─ page
 │  │   │     └─ index.html.eex # not used
-│  │   ├─ views # used to set convenience or computed functions for use in templates, mostly empty by default │  │   │  ├─ app_view.ex
+│  │   ├─ views # used to set convenience or computed functions for use in templates │  │   │  ├─ app_view.ex
 │  │   │  ├─ authorization_view.ex
 │  │   │  ├─ error_helpers.ex